Table of Contents

 To fly in the national airspace, RPAs classified as Class 4 must obtain a Certificate of Airworthiness from the CAA.

 For Class 1 RPAs, no proof of airworthiness is required.
-Still, the operator must submit to the CAA a Declaration of Safe Operation and Conformity with Original Design if the RPA is used in commercial operations.
+Still, the operator must submit a Declaration of Safe Operation and Conformity with Original Design to the CAA if the RPA is used in commercial operations.

 Safety distances and flight bans